-17. The current output of the RAC sector is about 75 million units annually manufactured by about 30 large-scale enterprises operating nationally with units being marketed in China, for developing and developed countries.
-Units manufactured for China and developing countries employ almost exclusively HCFC-22 as a refrigerant.
+17. The current output of the RAC sector is about 75 million units annually, manufactured by about 30 large-scale enterprises operating nationally, with units being marketed in China for Article 5 and non-Article 5 countries.
+Units manufactured for Article 5 countries including China employ almost exclusively HCFC-22 as a refrigerant.
 In 2008 and 2009 HCFC-22 consumption in the RAC sector was 66,100 mt (3,635.5 ODP tonnes) and 71,500 mt (3,932.5 ODP tonnes) respectively (excluding the service demand).